onassar/TurtlePHP-TemplatePlugin/README.md

 The only other action of this plugin is recording the performance.
 The performance (in seconds) is passed as the `TurtlePHP-Templating` header.

+Class is instantiable rather than abstract to allow for multiple instances on subrequests.

 ### Sample Usage
 ```php
 <?php